 Kertész and Friedman became good friends, with Kertész becoming a mentor.
 He introduced Friedman to the Leica camera, and filled him with confidence as a photographer.
 Friedman remained in Paris trying to further his photographic career, however his poor French restricted his success, as did being mistaken for a more established photojournalist who shared the same surname.
 Frustrated, Friedman decided to change his name to something more unique, and ‘Robert Capa’ was born.
 This new name, with a hint of American flare, added excitement and mystery on the Parisian photography circuit.

 Commissions increased and, in July 1936, he was sent to cover the Spanish Civil War.
-It was there that he took the present photograph, Death of a Loyalist Militia Man, Spain, (1936.)
-This photograph is perhaps one of the most talked about photographs of all time.
+It was there that he took one of his most enduring photographs, Death of a Loyalist Militia Man, Spain, 1936.
+The photograph is perhaps one of the most talked about photographs of all time.
 The question of whether the subject has genuinely been shot, or whether it is a staged photograph, has never been proven either way.
 However, the evidence shows that the man in question did indeed die that day on the same battlefield.
-This, combined with the fact that his left hand remains tightly clenched as he falls contrary to normal human instinct suggests that the photograph is likely to be genuine.
+This, combined with the fact that his left hand remains tightly clenched as he falls – contrary to normal human instinct – suggests that the photograph is likely to be genuine.

 When the war was over Capa returned to Paris where he met, and fell in love with, Ingrid Bergman.
 His affections were so strong that he followed her back to America, and attempted to start a new career as a Hollywood film director.
 However, he met with little success and soon returned to working for LIFE.